redpen-cc/redpen-doc/source/output.rst

 XML
 ----
 The top section of the XML output format is **validation-result** element which contains multiple **error** sections.
-Each error seciton has the following sub-elements.
+Each error section has the following sub-elements.

 .. table::